fnproject/tutorials/ruby/intro/README.md

 The `fn init` command creates an simple function with a bit of boilerplate to get you started.
-The `--runtime` option is used to indicate that the function we're going to develop will be written in Ruby.
+The `--runtime` option is used to indicate that the function we're going to develop is written in Ruby.
 A number of other runtimes are also supported.
+The `--trigger` option creates a URL for HTTP access to the function.
 Fn creates the simple function along with several supporting files in the `/rubyfn` directory.

-### Reviewing your Function File
+### Review your Function File
 With your function created change into the `/rubyfn` directory.

 ![user input](images/userinput.png)